aaron1rcl/sketulate/README.md

 # Sketulate

 **Sketulate** is a Python package for interactive function, surface, and density simulation directly in Jupyter notebooks.
-Draw functions, surfaces, or densities with your mouse, convert them into callable functions or interpolators, and simulate data for experiments, modeling, or teaching.
+Draw functions, surfaces, or densities with your mouse, convert them into callable functions or density distributions, and simulate data for experiments, modeling, or teaching.

 ## Features

-- Draw univariate functions interactively (`Sketulate`)
+- Sketch univariate functions interactively (`Sketulate`)
-- Draw 2D surfaces / interactions (`SketulateInteraction`)
+- Sketch 2D surfaces / interactions effects (`SketulateInteraction`)
-- Linear ND interpolation with linear extrapolation for surfaces
+- Sketch density distributions
+- Generates easy to use functions and sampleable density distributions
-- Works seamlessly in Jupyter Notebook and JupyterLab
+- Works seamlessly in Jupyter Notebook
 - Easy integration for synthetic data generation

 ## Installation